ColeMei/IntelliSA-CLI/docs/DEVELOPMENT_REPORT.md

 - If onboarding new sample repos, add golden outputs under `tests/e2e/golden/` and extend the e2e suite for regression coverage.

 ## 6. Future Considerations (per ROADMAP)
-- **Model upgrades**: Swap deterministic stub for real encoder weights and integrate threshold tuning once available.
+- **Model upgrades**: Calibrate per-tech thresholds, explore quantized/ONNX variants, and document the procedure for refreshing the champion weights.
 - **Additional exporters**: The roadmap mentions SARIF and JSONL; future iterations could add Markdown triage reports or ONNX-based fast inference.
 - **ONNX runtime**: Stage 3 stretch goal includes ONNX for CPU speed; wiring would occur in `postfilter_llm/engine.py` with registry flags.
 - **Action enhancements**: Add optional upload to GitHub code scanning, or allow multi-repo scans via matrices.

 ## 7. Known Limitations
 - Vendored GLITCH tests are excluded; running `pytest` without filtering attempts to import `glitch` as an installable package and fails.
 Our CI intentionally targets maintained suites.
-- The stub model produces deterministic but artificial scores; production deployments must replace it with the champion encoder described in ROADMAP Stage 3.
+- The stub model remains for deterministic tests only; it emits artificial scores and should stay out of production pipelines.
 - The sample repo covers a single smell (HTTP without TLS); broaden coverage as more smells become critical.

 ---